garrandall/popular-music-data/tracks/deuces-chris-brown-tyga-kevin-mccall.md

 And all dat attitude I don't care about it
 But all dat shit I do for her you gonna hear about it Breezy rep two up two down
-But i'm jus putting two up chucking up the deuce now
+But I'm jus putting two up chucking up the deuce now

 I'm on some new shit